Unveiling the Latent Space Geometry of Push-Forward Generative Models: Conclusion

 \section{Conclusion}

-In this paper, we aim at making a step towards a better understanding of GANs learning disconnected distributions.
-When the latent space dimension is large enough, we explicit the optimal latent space geometry of GANs: 'simplicial clusters', a Voronoi partition where each cell is a convex cone.
-We further show experimentally that GANs with sufficient latent capacity tend to respect this optimal geometry.
-We believe that our analysis can foster exciting research on GANs, with both theoretical and practical impacts.
-For example, understanding the geometry of the optimal latent space could help in designing semi-supervised or transfer algorithms from GANs.
-Also, it could inspire new neural architectures with a bias for this 'simplicial cluster' partitioning of the latent space.
+In conclusion, this paper takes a step towards a better understanding of push-forward generative models.
+When the latent space dimension is large enough, we prove the existence of an optimal latent space geometry, called `simplicial clusters'.
+Through experiments, we demonstrate that generative models with sufficient capacity tend to conform to this optimal geometry and also that enforcing this latent structure can improve GANs' performance.
+Our analysis has potential to drive further research on generative models with both theoretical and practical implications, such as developing new models that favor the emergence of such clusters in both latent and feature spaces.
+Similarly to what has been done in classification \citep{papyan2020prevalence}, studying thorougly the feature space of deep generative models is also an open question.

-\paragraph{Limitations.} A first limitation of our work is that we do not have a convergence analysis: what are the conditions under which GANs converge to a simplicial cluster partition of the latent space?
-It could be interesting to connect this with overparametrization in GANs, which was shown to facilitate GANs convergence \citep{balaji2020understanding}.
-A second limitation is that our lower-bound on optimal GANs is non-tight in the case $d<m$, because the minimizers of Gaussian isoperimetric inequalities are not known in this case.
+\paragraph{Limitations.} While our theoretical analysis demonstrates the existence of optimal generators, we were unable to prove their uniqueness.
+This limitation is associated with identifying partitions with the lowest $\varepsilon$-boundary measures in the Gaussian space, which is a challenging and unresolved problem in geometric measure theory.